-Prerequisite: Anatomy and Physiology
+Prerequisite: Anatomy and Physiology Recommended Prerequisite: Principles of Health Science and

 Students will conduct laboratory investigations/fieldwork, use scientific methods during investigations, and make informed decisions using critical thinking and problem solving.
 Students will study disease processes and how humans are affected.
 Emphasis is placed on prevention and treatment of disease.
 Students will differentiate between normal and abnormal physiology.
-This same course is also listed in the Science Section of the Guidance
+This same course is also listed in the Science Section of the Guidance Handbook